jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab4.md

 ```
 The dataflow-in-a-loop code above is also not desirable because this structure has several limitations in Vitis HLS, such as the loop structure must be very constrained (single induction variable, starting from 0 and compared with a constant or a function argument and incremented by 1).

-The main difference between hls::stream_of_blocks and the PIPO mechanism seen in the prior examples is that the block becomes available to the consumer as soon as the write_lock goes out of scope, rather than only at the return of the producer process.
-Therefore the amount of storage is much less with stream-of-blocks than with PIPOs: namely 2N instead of 2xMxN.
+The main difference between ```hls::stream_of_blocks``` and the ```PIPO``` mechanism seen in the prior examples is that the block becomes available to the consumer as soon as the write_lock goes out of scope, rather than only at the return of the producer process.
+Therefore the amount of storage is much less with stream-of-blocks than with ```PIPOs```: namely 2N instead of 2xMxN.

-The producer acquires the block by constructing an hls::write_lock object called b, and passing it the reference to the stream-of-blocks object, called s.
+The producer acquires the block by constructing an ```hls::write_lock``` object called b, and passing it the reference to the stream-of-blocks object, called s.
 The write_lock object provides an overloaded array access operator, letting it be accessed as an array to access underlying storage in random order as shown in the example below.

 ```c++
 #include "hls_streamofblocks.h"